 Seller: Better World Books, Mishawaka, IN, U.S.A.

-Condition: Very Good.
+Condition: Good.
 Former library copy.
-Pages intact with possible writing/highlighting.
-Binding strong with minor wear.
-Dust jackets/supplements may not be included.
+Pages intact with minimal writing/highlighting.
+The binding may be loose and creased.
+Dust jackets/supplements are not included.
 Includes library markings.
 Stock photo provided.
 Product includes identifying sticker.
 Better World Books: Buy Books.
 Do Good.
-Seller Inventory # 4631369-6
+Seller Inventory # 17685171-6

 Seller: MusicMagpie, Stockport, United Kingdom